 Are there certain medical procedures that are consistently at the root of medical malpractice suits?

 In my experience, it’s the healthcare provider’s mental state more than the type or severity of a given procedure that’s relevant to whether a mistake occurs.
 Complacency often leads to errors.
 Likewise, “tunnel vision,” or the failure to look at the big picture, can also lead to medical mistakes.

 What types of cases have been the most illuminating for you?

-Although the medical school adage of “treat the patient and not the test” has value, it’s also important for health-care providers to carefully assess the information provided by the tests that they order.
+Although the medical school adage of “treat the patient and not the test” has value, it’s also important for healthcare providers to carefully assess test results.
 I’ve witnessed many instances in which highly abnormal test results were either interpreted incorrectly or disregarded by physicians—sometimes with fatal consequences.